KaTom #: 847-RG1812

 Heated and Unheated Bun Storage

-To make your hot dog machine more useful, consider a unit with a bun storage drawer.
+To make your hot dog roller grill more useful, consider a unit with a bun storage drawer.
 These not only provide a sanitary and readily accessible place to keep your breads, they also can enhance your products.
 Many of them offer either electric or steam heat, which means your buns are warm and soft when your customers want them.

 Since these grills keep food in the open for extended periods of time, it's important that they provide your offerings with some protection from airborne contaminants.
 Sneeze guards, sometimes called breath guards, do just that.
 Not only do they provide translucent protection for your foods, they can also give your customers confidence that what they're buying is sanitary.
 Beyond those benefits, they are also required by many health codes.